-The Partnership's depreciation, depletion and amortization (DD&A) expense expressed as a percentage of oil and gas sales was approximately 26 percent for the first three months of 2022, compared to approximately 38 percent for the first three months of 2021.
-The decrease in DD&A depletion percentage was primarily driven by higher sales revenue for the quarter and higher estimated future gross revenues from proved oil and gas reserves, which are based on an unweighted arithmetic average of commodity prices in effect for the first day of each of the previous 12 months, held flat for the life of expected production.
-Total DD&A for the first three months of 2022 totaled \$124,498 compared to \$99,462 in the same prior year period.
+The Partnership's depreciation, depletion and amortization (DD&A) expense expressed as a percentage of oil and gas sales was approximately 18 percent for the first three months of 2023, compared to 26 percent in the prior year period.
+The decrease in DD&A depletion percentage during the first three months of 2023 was primarily driven by higher estimated future gross revenues from proved oil and gas reserves, which are based on an unweighted arithmetic average of commodity prices in effect for the first day of each of the previous 12 months, held flat for the life of expected production.
+Total DD&A for the first three months of 2023 totaled \$56,716, compared to \$124,498 in the same prior year period.
+The decrease in DD&A expense was driven by lower sales revenue during the first three months of 2023.